-On any construction job, there is a phase of planning known in the industry as “pre-construction.”
-This initial phase of the project serves to lay out the entire scope and schedule of the project for the construction team as well as the client.
+There is a phase of planning known in the industry as “pre-construction.”
+This initial phase of the project serves to lay out the project's entire scope and schedule for the construction team and the client.

 Without further ado, let’s take a closer look at pre-construction.

 Pre-construction services are preliminary planning and engineering services offered by construction companies before a construction job even begins.
 This pre-construction planning stage involves defining the project, identifying potential issues, planning and scheduling, the scope, cost estimation, and analysis of the job's needs.

 What is the importance of pre-construction?
 Quality pre-construction will help a client decide if they can follow through with the construction project.
 During this pre-construction phase, they may find that the work is either too expensive or not feasible for the space they have.

 If the contractor and client agree that work is viable, the contractor will then provide the client with a cost and schedule for the construction project.

 The pre-construction phase should give the construction team a clear outline to follow during the job and educate the owner/client on what they will need to do to make their project functional and expect it to cost.
 This process helps the client better understand the project before they even commit to any work being done.

 Pre-construction services come at a cost, which will depend on several factors, including: